This Is the One Thing Everyone Should Know Before Turning 40

 With your inhibitions in the rearview, those things that used to embarrass you—bad dates, faux pas at work, ruminations about how weirdly you danced at that party—seem pretty inconsequential by the time you're in your 40s.

 Your preference for experiences outweighs your desire for fancy things.

 Is it nice to have a luxury car in your driveway or an expensive purse on your arm?
 Maybe, but as you enter your 40s, you've realized that the joy these possessions bring is short-lived.
 Instead, you know that experiences always make you happier than things in the long run.

 People start coming to you for advice.

-40 doesn't feel old to the people who've hit it.
-That said, to younger people, you seem not only older, but wiser.
-They don’t know that you’re still figuring out how to make an omelet and do your taxes, after all.
+Forty doesn't feel old to the people who've hit it.
+That said, to younger people, you seem not only older, but wiser, making you the perfect person to go to for advice.

 You stop sourcing your style from celebrities.

 The thought of buying an outfit because you saw it in a magazine may have once appealed to you, but your taste has evolved pretty significantly over the years.
 Now you listen to your own intuition when it comes to determining your sense of style, not the dubious advice of someone in a glossy who you'll never meet.

 You no longer care that you're out of touch with pop culture.